Thanks for visiting our website. We want to give you some free advice to achieve high building standards for your home.

 Please take care that following trades do not destroy the air tight installation.
 Especially electricians and plumbers are great in doing

 unexpected modifications afterwards.
-Please remind that the easiest way for their purpose could end in the worst solution for the air tight performance of your building.
+Please remind that the easiest way for their purpose could end in the worst solution for the overall air tightness performance of your building.

-It´s a very common problem in cavity wall houses here in Ireland.
+It´s a common problem for cavity wall buildings here in Ireland.
 Even by having the conduit sealed, there is a noticable draught coming through the sockets and

 switches.
-The reason is the untreated surface in the chasing, where air infiltrates through the block and streams up or down along the conduit.
-If you want to create a house with low air changes,
+The reason is the untreated surface in the chasing, where air infiltrates through the block and streams up or down along the outside of the conduit.
+If you want to create a house with

 Keep in mind that your hrv unit requires constant access for changing the filters and further maintenance work.